kirylvolkau/Parky-API/README.md

 * `Automapper` is used to convert DTO objects to the Models and vice versa.
 * In migrations a simple database seeding is performed.
 * For documentation `Swagger` was used (with XML commenting).
-* For authentication JWT tokens were used with `Role` claims.
-It works only for the `GetTrail?id=`, since it was just simple demonstration.
+* For authentication and authorization JWT tokens were used with `Role` claims.
 * Also, there was added functionality for registering and authenticating users using `POST` requests.
 Passwords are stored in non-encrypted from in the database for the simplicity.
 Those are OpenAPI specs for versioning (version 2 was added for simple demonstration): <br/>
 **Version 1:** <br/>